Yalla Vote 2013

 We have created a comprehensive post-election roundup of all the Yalla Vote work and accomplishments from 2012, including a list of Arab American candidate results and analysis on the important issues pertaining to Arab Americans from the 2012 election cycle.

-AAI created state-specific Yalla Vote Guides and Delegate Guides for each of our key states, providing detailed information for residents of those states with the highest concentrations of Arab Americans.
-Just click on your state below to see our 2012 voter guides.
-We also provided information about voter registration deadlines and requirements, polling locations, state parties, how to become a delegate, local candidates, debates, and more.
+AAI has detailed information for residents of those states with the highest concentrations of Arab Americans.
+Just click on your state to learn about voter registration deadlines, polling locations, state parties, candidates and debates, and more.

 Arab American Candidates

 AAI’s Congressional Scorecard tracks the actions and votes of every Member of Congress and Senator on key issues.
 You can go back as far as 2001 to see whether your representatives lived up to their promises.

 Stay Informed, Stay Engaged

 To learn more about what’s going on in your state and around the country, sign up here.

 Students and young professionals, sign up for AAI’s Emerging Leaders Program.
 You’ll get invitations to local events, learn about volunteer and internship opportunities, and more.

 If you’d like to work on Yalla Vote in 2013—whether your organization wants to host a town hall or you’d like to volunteer for a local voter registration event—there’s a place for you in the campaign!
 Contact Tess Waggoner.